-- 4. "X" to replace a letter grade when a student has retaken a course [link], pursuant to the procedures in section E below. - E. Bloomington campus procedures on grade replacement - 1.
-Students shall be allowed to replace the grade in any course unless the faculty of a unit decides that it will not allow its students to replace grades in courses required for a major, minor, certificate, honors program, or other recognition by the unit. - 2.
+a.
+Students shall be allowed to retake any course unless the faculty of a unit decides that it will not allow its students to retake courses required for a major, minor, certificate, honors program, or other recognition by the unit.

+b.
 The "X" shall replace the original grade and be recorded on the student's transcript for the term in which the course was taken the first time.
 The letter grade shall be recorded on the transcript for the term in which the course was retaken.
-The terms do not have to be contiguous. - 3.
-The student is required to obtain the consent of
+The terms do not have to be contiguous.

+c.
+The student is required to obtain the consent of the principal administrator of the student's unit.